 Engineering Effort Needed

-While it may not be considered true lock-in, anything that leverages an ecosystem that somebody else has makes it very difficult to extricate your data, Sizemore said.
-If you engineer your software so it allows the vendor’s pieces to sit outside of it, then it becomes easier to move it.
+While it may not be considered true lock-in, anything that leverages somebody else’s ecosystem makes it very difficult to extricate your data, Sizemore said.
+If you engineer your software so that it allows the vendor’s pieces to sit outside of it, then it becomes easier to move it.

 It is not nearly as bad as people think, he noted, and that’s is also the case with open source software.